holochain/docs-pages/src/concepts/7_validating_data.md

 * They should be **pure**: they shouldn't rely on any context such as time of day, the agent ID of the validator, or the current state of the DHT.
 This will help make them deterministic.
 * They should be **total**: they should define a result for the entire range of inputs---empty sets, negative numbers, and other base or edge cases should be accounted for.
 * Nothing can be invalidated once it's been published and validated.
 But just as with [updating or deleting entries](../6_modifying_and_deleting_data), you can write new data that supersedes existing data.

+## Key takeaways

+* Validation supports intrinsic data integrity, which upholds the security of a Holochain app.
+* Validation rules are the most important part of a Holochain DNA, as they define the core domain logic that define the 'rules of the game'.
+* Validation rules can cover an agent's entry into an application, the shape and content of data, rules for interaction, and permissions.
+* The result of a validation function should be an unambiguous indication of whether an agent is playing by the rules.
+They prove whether the author has hacked their software to produce invalid entries.
+* If the validation of entries depends on historical data, existing validation results can speed up the process.
+* An author validates all their entries before committing it to their source chain or publishing it to the DHT.
+* All public entries on the DHT are subject to third-party validation before they're stored.
+This validation uses the same rules that the author used at commit time.
+* Validation rules are functions that analyze the content of an entry and return either success or an error message.
+* When an entry is found to be invalid, the validator produces and shares a warrant, which proves that the author is producing corrupt data.
+* Agents can use warrants as grounds for blocking all communication with a corrupt agent.
+* Validation functions should be deterministic, pure, and total.
+* An entry can't be found invalid once it's been validated, but new data can be produced to supersede obsolete data.

 ## Learn more